shubhamk0027/Link-Preview-Generator/README.md

 # Link-Preview-Generator
 Generate link preview for any website in just one click

 This respository contains the server for generating new sharable links with link previews.
-Just run this server and add the server url in this [chrome extension](https://github.com/shubhamk0027/Link-Preview-Generator-Chrome-Extension) here
+Just run this server and add the server url in this [chrome extension](https://github.com/shubhamk0027/Link-Preview-Generator-Chrome-Extension).